surfstudio/SurfGear/packages/mwwm/README.md

 #### Widget

 This is where your declarative layouts live.
-Components of this layer contain UI related code only and act like typical `StatefulWidget`.
-Widget holds a link to its widget model.
+Components of this layer contain UI-related code only and act like typical `StatefulWidget`.
+The Widget contains the link to its widget model.

 Presented by `CoreMwwmWidget` class.

 #### WidgetModel

-`WidgetModel` is like the backside of your widget.
-Its concept is very similar to `State` with one big difference. `State` knows nothing about the business logic of your application and can't even reference any business-logic components, but `WidgetModel` does.
+`WidgetModel` is like the mechanism behind your widget.
+Its concept is very similar to `State` but there is one big difference. `State` knows nothing about the business logic of your app and can't refer to any business logic components, while `WidgetModel` can.

-- It holds the current state of the widget, which can be meaningful for business logic scenarios;
+- It tells the current state of the widget, which can be meaningful for business logic scenarios;
-- It knows which user input (or any other UI event) should trigger which business logic scenarios and acts as a dispatcher between them.
+- It knows which user input (or any other UI event) triggers a certain business logic scenario and acts as a dispatcher between them.

-Presented by `WidgetModel` class.
+Presented by the `WidgetModel` class.

 #### Model

 Unlike other components, the `Model` is optional.

-`Model` is a great way to reduce the complexity of the business logic layer of your application by separating it between two sets of abstractions:
+`Model` is a great way to simplify the business logic layer of your app by breaking it into two sets of abstractions:

-- `Change` - is an intent to do something without any concrete implementation details, there can only be input parameters;
+- `Change` is an intent to do something without any concrete implementation details, only input parameters;
-- `Performer` - is a reaction to the associated `Сhange`, containing an implementation of some operation.
+- `Performer` is the reaction to the associated `Сhange` that contains an implementation of some operation.

-Presented by `Model`, `Change` and `Performer` classes.
+Presented by the `Model`, `Change`, and `Performer` classes.

 ## Usage